bean-buzz/beanbuzz_part_a/README.md

 1. As an authenticated user, I want to filter food items based on my dietary requirements (e.g., vegan or gluten-free) so I can order food online that suits my preferences.
 2. As an authenticated user, I want to pay for my food online while heading to the cafe or restaurant so I can save time during pick-up or delivery.
-3. As an authenticated user, I want to track the status of my orders (e.g., pending, preparing, completed) so I can stay updated.
+3. As an authenticated user, I want to track the status of my orders (e.g., pending, completed or cancelled) so I can stay updated.
 4. As an authenticated user, I want to access a loyalty program so I can earn points with each order and redeem them for free food items.
 5. As an authenticated user, I want to be able to pay for my order online to save time.
 6. As an authenticated user, I want to be able to pay for my order in person so i can use cash.